Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 Students love food delivery services on campus.
 Campuses do not like the steady stream of visitors that may or  may not have a formal connection with the university.
 Companies such as UberEats and GrubHub are happy to deliver on campus, but many schools are wondering if they should take control of the delivery and ensure that students and authorized university employees are the only ones delivering food on campus for safety and health reasons.

+We study the data and food delivery service website/app to enhancing the database.

 ## Business Rules